 Information architecture research provides valuable insights into how users expect to find things on your website.

 There are also a number of general IA principles that can be applied in conjunction with more specific research findings to inform an IA.

 - Striving for consistent concepts (at every level of the hierarchy, similar concepts are used to organise information

 - Mutually exclusive options (using a process of elimination, users should generally be able to easily choose where to look because the options don’t overlap)

 - Using descriptive and natural language for labels (avoiding marketing concepts or internal organisational terminology)

 - Providing ‘information scent’ (at each step of their journey, provide users with a sense that they are on the right track.
 This is usually achieved by creating groups that align with users’ mental models)

 The main outcome from an IA project is typically documentation that either captures the proposed changes to an existing IA which can be used to guide changes to an existing website, or documents a proposed design new IA structure which can inform the design of a new website.
 Key findings from research activities that have informed the IA are also documented and shared.
 For example, qualitative insights from a true intent survey and card sorting, and quantitative metrics from tree testing.
-These findings are valuable to guide
+These findings are valuable to guide future design activities.

 The team at Nomat have been engaged to work on information architecture projects across a range of sectors including online retail, higher education and government.
 We have conducted IA research for Myer, Kmart, Treasury Wine Estates and the Australian National University among others.
 We are experienced in improving existing IA structures as well as defining new IA structures as part of a broader process of designing new websites or apps.
 We offer flexibility in our approach to meet your needs.